Duluth Aviation Institute

 the replica project.

-The Duluth Aviation Institute is pleased to announce The Lark of Duluth, the Benoist Flying Boat replica of the first airliner, is currently on exhibit inside the Duluth International Airport terminal through January, 2014.
+The Lark of Duluth, the Benoist Flying Boat replica of the first airliner, was on exhibit inside the Duluth International Airport terminal from December 2013 through January 2014.
+The Duluth Aviation Institute will be exhibiting the Lark replica at Oshkosh Airventure 2014 near the Vintage Barn area.

 our city’s aviation centennial, the Institute is enhancing area